byoso/madoc/README.md

 ## What for ?

-It is a terminal tool to automatically generate an html documentation file from all the .md files found in the directory.
+It is a terminal tool to automatically generate a single html documentation file from all the .md files found in the directory.

-Cool stuff to join clean and easy to read documentation to some project.
+Cool stuff to join a clean and easy to read documentation to some project.